flutter/website/src/release/breaking-changes/toggleable-active-color.md

 ## Description of change

-The widgets using `ThemeData.toggleableActiveColor` color for selected state now uses `ColorScheme.secondary`.
+The widgets using `ThemeData.toggleableActiveColor` color for the selected state now use `ColorScheme.secondary`.

 ## Migration guide

-In order to customize toggleable widgets selected color, remove `ThemeData.toggleableActiveColor` and customize `ColorScheme.secondary` instead.
+In order to customize toggleable widgets' selected color, remove `ThemeData.toggleableActiveColor` and customize `ColorScheme.secondary` instead.

 Code before migration: